trelau/AFEM/docs/source/extra.rst

 acceptance of said covenants.
 Any unauthorized use, disclosure, and/or sale of the AFEM Code or any portion thereof may be actionable under current law.

-Laughlin Research, LLC retains all commercial rights to the AFEM Code.